 - Format: Choose the format that has the right collection of elements for your ad experience, as well as the layout attributed to that format.
 Learn more

-- Content: Allows for a generic combination of text and images that covers a broad scope.
+- Content or Video content: Allows for a generic combination of text, images and/or video that covers a broad scope.

-- App install: Intended to promote and drive installs or take another action on mobile apps and mobile web.
+- App install or Video app install: Intended to promote and drive installs or take another action on mobile apps and mobile web.

 - Select the image layout that best fits into the look and feel of your site or app.
 A variety of common native layouts are available.